nikitavoloboev/data/docs/travel/events.md

 Best places to meet people are usually events of some kind.
 As well as asking to meet for coffee.

 I add any person I found interesting to [my contacts](../macOS/apps/contacts.md).
+[Guild](https://beta.guild.host/) is a great tool for making web pages of events to attend.

 ## Links